Fallen-Breath/litematica-server-paster/README.md

-## Litematica Server Paster
+# Litematica Server Paster

 Let Litematica be able to paste tile entity data of block / entity data in a server

-By using a custom chat packet to bypass the chat length limit so the client and simply append the tile entity nbt tag to the `/setblock` command
+By using a custom chat packet to bypass the chat length limit so the client and simply append the tile entity or the entity nbt tag to the `/setblock` or the `/summon` command

 You need to install it on both client & server to work.